 - A. The Texas Tech University Operating Policy Manual (O.P.
 32.01, 32.34, 10.20) - B. The Faculty Handbook (Adopted by the Texas Tech University Board of Regents, most recent edition)

-Note: Tenure-track faculty (assistant and associate professors) in CoMC follow a similar timeline for promotion and tenure, as outlined in Operating Policy 102.2.
+Note: Non-tenure-track faculty (professors of practice and lecturers) in CoMC follow a similar timeline for promotion and continuing appointment, as outlined in Operating Policy 102.3.

 II.
 Evaluation Guidelines